naryou/BIO373_HS2024/7-genome assembly.md

-# This is tutorial for genome assembly using Flye and Hifiasm
+# This is tutorial for genome assembly using Flye

 ## Flye assembler